Die Gewinnermotive des zweiten #PictureYourResearch MAXQDA Fotowettbewerbs sind nun ausgewählt!

 Ort: Kuje Gemeinderat, Abuja, Nigeria, 2016

 “Technological innovation is imperative to improved research performance.
-A study on “Rational and Relevance of Front Line Health Workers on Maternal Newborn and Child Health Care” was being made more effective with the use of an Android device for data collection.
-This form of data collection eliminates completely the paper pen/pencil procedure and the data collected are forwarded to the server afterward.
-The study on “Rational and Relevance of Front Line Health Workers on Maternal Newborn and Child Health Care” was centered on Front Line Health Workers (FLHWs) which consist of the Nurses, Midwives, Community Health Officers (CHOs), Community Health Extension Workers (CHEWs) and Junior Health Extension Workers (JCHEWs).
+A study on “Rational and Relevance of Front Line Health Workers on Maternal New born and Child Health Care” was being made more effective with the use of an android device for data collection.
+This form of data collection eliminates completely the paper pen/pencil procedure and the data collected are forwarded to the server afterwards.
+The study on “Rational and Relevance of Front Line Health Workers on Maternal New born and Child Health Care” was centered on Front Line Health Workers (FLHWs) which consist of the Nurses, Midwives, Community Health Officers (CHOs), Community Health Extension Workers (CHEWs) and Junior Health Extension Workers (JCHEWs).
 The study was set to investigate the knowledge and performance of Front Line Health Workers (FLHWs) on Maternal, Newborn and Child Health (MNCH) care and determine the issues influencing their performance at sampled health facilities.
-Also, the instrument captured questions bothering on immunization, facility inventory, and mapping, mortality during childbirth, the health status of new-born and children under the age of five years old.
-The picture was taken while having an interview with a Community Health Extension Worker (CHEW) in the research area (Kuje Area Council) and responses were captured with an Android device.”
+Also the instrument captured, questions bothering on immunization, facility inventory and mapping, mortality during child birth, health status of new-born and children under the age of five years.
+The picture was taken while having an interview with a Community Health Extension Worker (CHEW) in the research area ( Kuje Area Council) and responses where captured with an android device.” – Caleb Effiong

 “Island Struggles” von Vincent Schubert Malbas